MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsExternalAccessPolicy.md

 ## SYNOPSIS
 Enables you to modify the properties of an existing external access policy.
-External access policies determine whether or not your users can: 1) communicate with users who have Session Initiation Protocol (SIP) accounts with a federated organization; 2) organize Teams meetings that can be joined by users of custom applications built using Azure Communication Services (ACS); 3) access Skype for Business Server over the Internet, without having to log on to your internal network; and, 4) communicate with users who have SIP accounts with a public instant messaging (IM) provider such as MSN.
+External access policies determine whether or not your users can: 1) communicate with users who have Session Initiation Protocol (SIP) accounts with a federated organization; 2) organize Microsoft Teams meetings that can be joined by users of custom applications built using Azure Communication Services (ACS); 3) access Skype for Business Server over the Internet, without having to log on to your internal network; and, 4) communicate with users who have SIP accounts with a public instant messaging (IM) provider such as MSN.

 This cmdlet was introduced in Lync Server 2010.